 Armstrong Lloyd partnered closely with him to shape the brief, map the market and deliver a team of five high‑impact marketers who have significantly advanced business goals.

-Quote: “From the get‑go, Armstrong Lloyd invested time to deeply understand the business and what I was wanting to achieve.” - Ed Ward, Senior Marketing Director
+“From the get‑go, Armstrong Lloyd invested time to deeply understand the business and what I was wanting to achieve.” - Ed Ward, Senior Marketing Director

 IriusRisk was scaling rapidly after Series-A funding and needed a marketing leader who could unify brand, product and demand generation while supporting global expansion.
 Initial interviews revealed the need for a broader strategic VP rather than a pure demand‑gen specialist.